Winners Summary

 - Roll your money to an IRA.
 Choosing a broker like the ones we point to above can mean low fees, a wide range of investments, and helpful retirement-planning and investing tools.
 Plus, I personally love having all of my investment accounts in one place (except for that one old orphan 401(k) that I still need to rollover).

-- I don’t even want to mention this one, but another option is to cash out your plan.
+- Cash out your plan.
 You’ll owe income taxes and a 10% penalty on an early withdrawal, and that will truly shrink the amount of money that ends up in your hands, so ideally you don’t do this.

 Can I roll over my 401(k) to a Roth IRA?